CraterAnalysis/PolygonalCraterIdentification/README.md

 # PolygonalCraterIdentification
 Python code that fits a polygon to an impact crater rim trace.

-See the primary PolygonalCraterFitter.py file for additional information, which is repeated below in part:
+See the primary PolygonalCraterFitter.py file for additional information, which is repeated below in part and best viewed as "RAW" in GitHub.

 DEPENDENCIES:  This code requires several additional Python packages which can be freely installed via a normal installation process.
 Those packages are